sebastian-software/effective-eslint/readme.md

 4. [Node](https://www.npmjs.com/package/eslint-plugin-n): A maintained fork of the original Node.js plugin, with all recommended ESM Node.js rules enabled.
 5. [JSDoc](https://github.com/gajus/eslint-plugin-jsdoc): Enables all recommended JSDoc rules, excluding those starting with `required-`.
 This reflects the TypeScript project's reliance on the type system over extensive JSDoc comments.
 6. [RegExp Plugin](https://www.npmjs.com/package/eslint-plugin-regexp): All recommended RegExp rules are enabled to ensure expressions are both efficient and error-free.

+### Addons

+There are three addon files:

+- `import`: sorting and grouping imports automatically
+- `quality`: sensible defaults for complexity, file size, etc.
+- `react`: enhanced unified code style for JSX code

+These are all part of the `recommended` import which we suggest to use.
+Alternatively you can also built upon the base unified rule set by importing `main` instead.

 ### Focus: React/TypeScript